jasht1/Uni-Projects/State Space Control/Tutorials/Past Paper Questions/Workings - Sample TCA Questions.md

 ### (ii) Show whether the system is controllable.
 %%[[2024-12-31]] @ 02:35%%

 For a system to be 'controllable' any real output of the system must be reachable from any other by a finite set of real inputs in a finite time.
-We must prove that with the inputs available every state in the system can be influenced uniquely, as if this is the case then there must exist some linear combination of inputs that can affect every change to the system.
+It must be proved that the available inputs can influence every state in the system uniquely, as if this is the case then there must exist some linear combination of inputs that can affect every change to the system.
 This can be judged by it's controllability matrix $C_{M}$:

 $$\Large C_{M} := \begin{bmatrix} B & AB & A^{2}B & \cdots & A^{n-1}B \end{bmatrix}$$